pier-rosini/grenergy-investment-memo/README.md

-# Privia Health Investment Memo
+# Grenergy Renovables Investment Memo

 This is an example of a private equity-style public-to-private investment recommendation, structured as a typical deal memo.